apogi/gf-sort-export/README.md

 # Gravity Forms Sort Export
-A wordpress plugin that lets you control the order of the fields during exporting.
+A WordPress plugin that lets you control the order of the fields during exporting.

 ## Features
 - Drag & sort the export fields.